-Derivative instruments are highly specialised instruments that require investment techniques and risk analysis different from those associated with securities.
+Derivative instruments are highly specialised require instruments that investment techniques and risk analysis different from those associated with securities.
 The use of a derivative instrument requires an understanding not only of the underlying asset but also of the derivative instrument itself, without the benefit of observing the performance of the derivative instrument under all possible market conditions.